suryavi-lohia/LangChainChatBot_GetProductDetails/README.md

     LANGCHAIN_API_KEY=your_langchain_key
     LANGCHAIN_PROJECT=your_project_name

-Step 2
-Requiremts : there are 2 ways to install
+Step 2- Requiremts : there are 2 ways to install

-step 1 - pip install -r requirements.txt
+    1- pip install -r requirements.txt
-step 2-  install the libraries using "pip install lib"
+    2- install the libraries using "pip install lib" streamlit
-            streamlit
             langchain
             langchain-openai